 - Taking inappropriate control: giving unasked for advice, doing all the talking and failing to listen, taking over, micromanaging, doing things for others when doing for themselves would benefit them, making ourselves extremely busy, or over-focusing on others.
 This way of being feels aggressive, intrusive or invalidating to others in our lives and is an unskillful use of our energies.

-- Abdicating autonomy: failing to follow through on promises or obligations, checking/numbing out, failing to contribute, avoiding important interactions or situations, asking questions we could easily find answers to with a little consideration, asking again and again even after receiving an answer (excessive reassurance seeking), or being the perpetual grasshopper rather than the ant.
+- Abdicating responsibility: failing to follow through on promises or obligations, checking/numbing out, failing to contribute, avoiding important interactions or situations, asking questions we could easily find answers to with a little consideration, asking again and again even after receiving an answer (excessive reassurance seeking), or being the perpetual grasshopper rather than the ant.
 This way of being puts undue burden on others in our lives and limits our potential for doing good in the world.

 Even when we know we’re self-dealing, the strong emotions that accompany grasping and aversion can thwart our best efforts.
 For example, in certain ball sports such as soccer, a goal defender may score against their own team in their effort to protect their team’s interests.
 Called an “own-goal”, this often happens due to miscalculation or unskillful reactivity amidst feelings of desperation – and this mindlessness sometimes even allows the opposing team to use the defender as a pawn.
 It brings to mind the saying, “cut off your nose to spite your face.”
 Since the human family cohabitates the Earth upon which we all depend for our very survival, when we do things that seem to advance our own self-interests, but harm others or the planet, we also harm ourselves.